seth4618/gitutils/readme.md

   html file, `tree.html` which is little nicer.
 You can click on various nodes and see which files changed from last branch point to the specified node.

+## other files

+- tree.css and tree.js are used to render the output of bgraph.py.